Akki-333/Bibliography_extraction/README.md

 with its own search, sort, paging and export, and the merged bibliography for the whole run is a tab away rather than below everything.

-**Reference formatter.** Takes the references you just extracted, or one you paste, and sets them as a finished reference list in APA, MLA, IEEE or Chicago, with the same entry shown four ways for comparison.
+**Reference formatter.** Takes the references from the document you analysed, from the batch you processed, or one you paste, and sets them as a finished reference list in APA, MLA, IEEE or Chicago, with the same entry shown four ways for comparison.
 Beside it is an account of what that style is for and how an entry is built.
 Nothing is invented: an element